Prisoners (Disclosure of Information About Victims) Bill

 Overview

-This bill amends existing laws to ensure that the Parole Board considers a prisoner's failure to disclose information about a victim when deciding whether to release them.
-This applies to prisoners serving sentences for murder, manslaughter, or offences involving indecent images of children.
+This Bill mandates that the Parole Board in England and Wales consider a prisoner's failure to disclose information about a victim when deciding on release.
+This applies to prisoners serving sentences for murder, manslaughter, or creating/possessing indecent images of children where key information, such as the victim's location or the child's identity, remains unknown.

 Description